 1. Wider coverage & High Speed Internet

-The Netgear Nighthawk X4S AC3200 can support cable internet plans up to 3.2Gbps, and up to 3200Mbps Wi-Fi speed for 4K streaming, video & movie downloading and multiplayer gaming.
+The Netgear Nighthawk X4S AC3200 can support cable internet plans up to 3.2Gbps for 4K streaming, movie downloading and multiplayer gaming.
 Coverage is similar to one of the most high-end modem router combo – Arris SURFboard SBG8300 i.e up to 3,000sq. ft., and can connect up to whopping 45 devices.
-Thanks to DOCSIS 3.1 technology, it can also support up to 10Gbps downstream and up to 1Gbps upstream in the future, making it basically future-proof.
+Thanks to DOCSIS 3.1 technology, it can also support up to 10Gbps downstream and up to 1Gbps upstream in the future, making it future-proof.

 It also features channel bonding.
 Usually, internet speed slows down during peak hours.
 The even older DOCSIS 2.0 cable modem, for example, can only handle single downstream, and upstream channels.
-So during peak hours, your service provider will have to limit the download and upload speed (Increase internet speed in windows 10) to a bare minimum per channel to handle network congestion.
+So during peak hours, your service provider will have to limit the download and upload speed to a bare minimum per channel to handle network congestion.
 Let’s say, your 42Mbps maximum speed will be down to just 3-4Mbps during these peak hours.

 Router modem combo with DOCSIS 3.0 technology like the Netgear Nighthawk C7000 and Netgear NightHawk C7100V has 24×8 channel bonding.
 Whereas Netgear C7800 which has DOCSIS 3.1 technology can handle 32 downstream, and 8 upstream channels.
 Since it has multiple downstream and upstream channels, your internet speed will not throttle down to minimum speed even at peak hours because it can bond all the available speed on all these channels to maintain a fast internet connection.
 We have explained more about DOCSIS 3.1 in detail below.